What is CIRE? Canada's New Investment Rep Exam Explained

 CIRO structures the exam around nine competency elements.
 Here's the complete breakdown:

 If you're strategic about study time, focus on Elements 3, 7, and 9.
-Together they represent 48% of the exam—nearly half your score from three topics.
+Together they represent 49% of the exam—nearly half your score from three topics.

 Element 3 (KYC/Suitability) is where most candidates struggle.
 It's not enough to know what KYC stands for.
 You need to analyze scenarios where the pieces don't fit: a client says they want growth but also mentions retiring in two years.
 Another wants "safe investments" but keeps asking about crypto ETFs.
 A third has outdated KYC on file and just inherited $500,000.
 What do you do?
 This is judgment work, not memorization.
+(The exam loves these.
+Get used to them.)

 Element 9 (Ethics & Conflicts) examines your ability to recognize problematic situations before they become regulatory violations.
 Soft-dollar arrangements, referral fees, personal trading alongside client accounts, confidentiality obligations.
 The questions present gray areas where the "right" answer requires balancing competing interests.
+The answer is almost never "disclose and carry on" — CIRO's hierarchy is avoid first, address second, disclose last.
+Get that backwards and you'll lose points you didn't need to lose.

 The remaining elements aren't unimportant, but they're smaller targets.
 Element 8 (Derivatives) only carries 6 questions.
 If you're time-constrained, that's not where you spend your weeks.